VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Experimental Setup

 De-identified images were sourced from vertebral fracture assessment studies, with ethics approvals obtained from relevant boards, including HealthPartners, Edith Cowan University, the University of Manitoba, and the Manitoba Health Information Privacy Committee (details on the first page).
 We selected and annotated 620 scans from three different machines, i.e. 200 scans from the iDXA GE machine (100 SE and 100 DE), 100 SE scans from Hologic 4500A, and 320 SE scans from the Hologic Horizon machine.

-The SE and DE datasets of the GE iDXA machine are image pairs from the same patients, however, the generated images originate from distinctly different methodologies used during the scan, resulting in varied distributions of pixel values.
-The dimensions of the images were set to 1024$\times$512.
-We performed 10-fold cross-validation keeping the same percentage of scans from all the three machines.
-The proposed model is implemented in the Pytorch framework and trained on an NVIDIA A6000 GPU.
-We used a batch size of 12, a learning rate of 0.0001, and trained the model for 100 epochs.
-Data Augmentation techniques i.e. random cropping, random expanding, brightness, and contrast distortion were used to reduce overfitting and further enhance the generalization of the model.
-We used Focal Loss\cite{focalloss} for Heatmap output and L1 loss for Center and Corner Offset outputs.
-For evaluation purposes of landmark localization, we used normalized mean and normalized median errors as evaluation metrics, and for aorta crop detection performance, we used classification among `cropped' and `not cropped' categories as the performance metric.
+Annotation was performed using an offline version of the makeSense\footnote{https://www.makesense.ai/} tool, where the four corner points of each vertebra (T12 to L5) were manually marked to serve as ground-truth vertebral landmarks for training and evaluation.